Since many public events and rituals ask people to bring food for potluck, what should you bring? And how much of it?

 Desserts can be good, but make sure that the table isn’t all dessert.
 This often involves knowing the group a little bit first.

 If you’re on a tight budget, bread + maybe something to put on it is usually quite cheap.
-(Especially if you bring your own, but even if you get an artisan loaf from a bakery.)
-Fresh fruits or veggies in season are also cheap.
+(Especially if you make your own, but even if you get an artisan loaf from a bakery.)
+Fresh fruits or veggies in season are also cheap and almost always ritually appropriate.

 What do seasonal and minimally processed mean?